GenericMale/ollama-create-nodejs/README.md

 ollama-model-generator [options]

   Options:
-    --model, -m <path>        Path to the GGUF model file.
+    --model <path>            Path to the GGUF model file.
 This will be symlinked to Ollama blob storage.
                               If the file doesn't exist, it will be downloaded from the Ollama Registry based on --from.
                               Optional.
 If not provided, the model will be downloaded to the Ollama blob storage.